Vietnam.vn - Nền tảng quảng bá Việt Nam

 (Nestled amidst the fertile plains of Vietnam's An Giang Province, the Bay Nui (Seven Mountains), also known as That Son, is a captivating range of seven peaks in the Tri Ton and Tinh Bien districts.
 These scattered mountains form an arc, creating a distinctive semi-mountainous landscape that stands out in the vast Mekong Delta.
 Cam Mountain stands proudly as the highest peak in the Mekong Delta region, soaring to an elevation of 705 meters.
 This remarkable mountain attracts visitors with its majestic landscape, refreshing climate, and lush greenery.
 Among its numerous attractions, several notable sites are worth exploring: Van Linh Pagoda, Buddha Maitreya Statue, Thuy Liem Lake, Big Buddha Temple and Statue of Bodhisattva Avalokitesvara (Forbidden Mountain Quan Am). offering a captivating blend of wild, rustic, and charming beauty.
 The mountain's allure extends to several nearby attractions, including the Tri Ton Sign, the serene O Thum Lake and Soai So Lake, the picturesque Ta Pa Rice Fields, and the historically significant Tuc Dup Hill, famous for its intricate network of underground caves and narrow passageways.
 This historic site was the scene of a grueling 128-day battle between US and Vietnamese soldiers during the Vietnam War….)

-If you like this video, please like, comment and share to support the link below: https://happy.vietnam.vn/happy-vietnam/contest-entry-detail/9897a9c3d2a94363bee48d7ff6ca4f39 .
+If you enjoyed this video, please like, comment, and share it to support us via the link below: https://happy.vietnam.vn/happy-vietnam/contest-entry-detail/9897a9c3d2a94363bee48d7ff6ca4f39 .

-Entries are accepted online at: https://happy.vietnam.vn
+Entries can be submitted online at: https://happy.vietnam.vn

-Deadline for submission of works: From May 22, 2025 to September 30, 2025.
+Submission deadline: From May 22, 2025 to September 30, 2025.

 Vietnam.vn